MichaelJosephKramer/dorothy/articles/2013-03-12-the-simplified-fat-arrow-guide-for-coffeescript.md

 3. If the function is an event handler or callback, the context is the event owner or caller.
 Here, it's `button`:
 `button.onClick(makeManhattan)`

-Rule #3 starts to get a little tricky when an event handler is passed around:
+Rule #3 starts to get a little tricky when callbacks are passed around:

 <script src="https://gist.github.com/MichaelJosephKramer/6991081816575972a2ad.js"></script>

-Backbone is going to do what Backbone does -- assign the event handlers based on the jQuery selectors in the event object on line 5. `bourbonHandler` and `ryeHandler` both access the `drinkName` function.
-If you don't use the fat arrow in this case, those handlers won't have access to the `drinkName` function at runtime.
+In this example, you'll get an nasty message when you change the fat arrows to thin arrows in the `Bartender` class.
+Feel free to play with it here: [http://jsfiddle.net/uxCCD/7/](http://jsfiddle.net/uxCCD/7/ "http://jsfiddle.net/uxCCD/7/")

 ## Can I Just Use the Fat Arrow All The Time?